 The Benjamin A. Gilman International Scholarship Program offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies and internships abroad.
 Over 2,000 scholarships of up to $5,000 will be awarded this academic year to U.S. citizen undergraduates studying or interning abroad.

 The program aims to encourage students to choose non-traditional study abroad destinations, especially those outside of Western Europe, Australia and New Zealand.
-The Gilman Scholarship Program aims to support students who have been traditionally under-represented in study and internships abroad, including but not limited to, students with high financial need, community college students, students in under-represented fields such as the sciences and engineering, students with diverse ethnic backgrounds, and students with disabilities.
-The program seeks to assist students from a diverse range of public and private institutions from all 50 states, Washington, D.C., Puerto Rico and Guam.
+The Gilman Scholarship Program aims to: support students who have been traditionally underrepresented in study and internships abroad, including but not limited to, students with high financial need, community college students, students in underrepresented fields such as the sciences and engineering, students with diverse ethnic backgrounds, first-generation college students and students with disabilities.
+The program seeks to assist students from a diverse range of public and private institutions from all 50 states, Washington, D.C., Puerto Rico, Guam and U.S. Virgin Islands.

 Award recipients are chosen by a competitive selection process and must use the award to defray eligible study abroad costs.
 These costs include program tuition, room and board, books, local transportation, insurance and international airfare (on a U.S.-flagged air carrier).